BOARD OF DIRECTORS

 Kate moved to Calgary from Winnipeg in 1999 and has been a strong advocate for helping Calgary grow since that time.
 In her free time, Kate enjoys exploring the Rocky Mountains and running along the beautiful banks of the Bow River.

-Residing in Calgary, Kate also lends her time to two additional organizations where she volunteers as a board member.
+Residing in Calgary, Kate also lends her time to charitable and community initiatives, including an arts organization where she serves as a board member.

 Elaine specializes in assisting organizations with governance and risk management requirements and is thrilled to bring her more than 20 years experience in risk management, audit, finance and project management to the Board.